Hauenstein Brewing Company: The Hauenstein Family

 John Hausentein (December 22, 1831 - April 15, 1914) emigrated to the United States from Aufseß, Bavaria with his family in 1852 and settled in Cincinnati which had a large German Quarter.
-From 1856 to 1858 as part of a larger movement of German immigrants Hauenstein relocated to the growing city of New Ulm, Minnesota.
-Once in New Ulm Hauenstein continued his family's trade as a cooper.
-Hauenstein married Henrietta Fritsche of Saxony whose father was the mayor of New Ulm.
+From 1856 to 1858, as part of a larger movement of German immigrants, Hauenstein relocated to the growing city of New Ulm, Minnesota.
+Once in New Ulm, Hauenstein continued his family's trade as a cooper.
+Hauenstein married Henrietta Fritsche of Saxony, whose father was the mayor of New Ulm.
 Together they had two sons and five daughters.

-When the Dakota War of 1862 occurred Hauenstein was still working as a cooper in New Ulm.
+When the Dakota War of 1862 occurred, Hauenstein was still working as a cooper in New Ulm.
 Hauenstein enlisted in the local militia force of "Mounted Rangers" which skirmished with the Dakota at Milford Township and later fought in the Battles of New Ulm under the command of Charles Eugene Flandrau.
 Hauenstein later enlisted as a Second Lieutenant in Jacob Nix's Company L of the 1st Minnesota Cavalry Regiment and served in the Union Army until the end of 1863.
-Hauenstein was an active member of the New Ulm community, he was a member of the Hecker Post #048 of the Grand Army of the Republic, a member of the Ancient Order of United Workmen, the local Turnverein, and the Sons of Hermann.
+Hauenstein was a member of the Hecker Post #048 of the Grand Army of the Republic, a member of the Ancient Order of United Workmen, the local Turnverein, and the Sons of Hermann.
 Hauenstein was also a promoter and treasurer of the building committee for the Hermann Heights Monument.

-John Hauenstein operated a series of brewing companies from 1864 until his death in 1914.
-The primary products offered by the brewery were strong beer, lager, and bock.
+John Hauenstein operated a brewery from 1864 until his death in 1914.
+The primary beers produced were strong beer, lager, and bock.
 After his death on April 15, 1914 at his home in New Ulm, John Hauenstein Senior left the business in the care of his two sons John Hauenstein Jr. (1876-1950) and Charles G. Hauenstein (1857-1932) who succeeded him as Brewmasters.

 The Hauenstein Brewery in 1884 on the Sanborn Fire Insurance Map from New Ulm, Brown County, Minnesota.
 Library of Congress.